// the machinist's manual · v0.1

 shell

-$ bash tests/run-all.sh <project> # full VM smokes (lint + boot + docker + node + git-sign + …) $ bash tests/unit.sh # host-side Python unit tests (no VM) $ machine validate # schema-check the TOMLs $ machine doctor # preflight host environment
+$ bash tests/run-all.sh <project> # full VM smokes (lint + boot + docker + node + git-sign + …) $ bash tests/unit.sh # host-side Python unit tests (no VM) $ machine doctor # preflight host environment

 tests/run-all.sh requires a provisioned VM (set MACHINE_NAME=<project> or pass the project as arg 1). tests/unit.sh runs offline.